-You probably have encountered the words “hot tub”, “jacuzzi” and “spa” in magazines, blogs or even in some building in your neighborhood.
-To you, these are all probably one and the same thing.
+You probably have encountered the words “hot tub”, “jacuzzi” and “spa” in magazines, blogs, or even in some buildings in your neighborhood.
+To you, these are all probably the same thing.
 To further add to your already confused state of mind, there are also “whirlpools” and “jetted tubs”!
 Imagine all these names for what are generally known as “hot water immersion vessels”.
 Sounds quite threatening, doesn’t it?
-You can set your fear aside though as this article aims to show you the differences and similarities between all that were just mentioned.
+You can set your fear aside though as this article aims to show you the differences and similarities between all that was just mentioned.

 SO WHAT’S THE DIFFERENCE?

-Go through the internet or make conversation with your friends about relaxation and unsurprisingly, the word “spa” will somehow surface.
+Go through the internet or make a conversation with your friends about relaxation and unsurprisingly, the word “spa” will somehow surface.
 Tired?
 Go to a spa?
 Stressed out?
 Need a spa day.
-Along with the word spa will also come several images.
+Along with the word, the spa will also come with several images.
 More often than not, images will contain pools of water.
-Some pools will probably be heated, some bubbly and some with wonderful scents.
+Some pools will probably be heated, some bubbly, and some with wonderful scents.
 But what exactly is a spa?
 Is it a room?
 A place?
 A pool?

-Actually, a spa can be defined as any tub filled with water that is heated and with jetstreams.
+A spa can be defined as any tub filled with water that is heated and with jetstreams.
 A more strict definition of a spa would be as Merriam-Webster describes, “a celebrated place in Belgium”.
 It is further described as “any place, especially a resort, having a mineral spring”.
-Keeping these definitions in mind then, does these mean that all places that call themselves spa are into false advertising?
+Keeping these definitions in mind then, do these mean that all places that call themselves spas are into false advertising?

 Going back to the “spas” that you are probably more familiar with though.
-The “spas” that you see in the magazines are ones that are made of either fiberglass or acrylic.
+The “spas” that you see in the magazines are made of either fiberglass or acrylic.
 Though both are made from resin materials, fiberglass spas are said to be cheaper and lightweight.
-They are, therefore, used more in places which have upper floors.
-Compared to acrylic spas however, fiberglass spas are said to be less durable.
-Since both acrylic and fiberglass can be easily molded, spas made from these materials are designed to have areas which are contoured for specific parts of the body, such as the head and arms.
+They are, therefore, used more in places that have upper floors.
+Compared to acrylic spas, however, fiberglass spas are said to be less durable.
+Since both acrylic and fiberglass can be easily molded, spas made from these materials are designed to have areas that are contoured for specific parts of the body, such as the head and arms.

 “Hot tubs” are water immersion vessels made from wood with inner linings.
 They also may have “jet pumps” that can push water into the tub for that massaging effect, similar to those found in spas.
 However, since wood is a material that is not easily molded, hot tubs usually do not have the contoured design seen in spas.

-“Whirlpools”, as the name implies, are tubs that have water swirling in a circular motion – although most tubs will have this kind swirly water.
-People often use the word “jacuzzi” when pertaining to spas, hot tubs or whirlpools.
-What you actually probably don’t know however is that the word “jacuzzi” does not pertain to any type of water immersion vessel.
-“Jacuzzi” is actually a company that produces whirlpool tubs.
+“Whirlpools”, as the name implies, are tubs that have water swirling in a circular motion – although most tubs will have this kind of swirly water.
+People often use the word “jacuzzi” when about spas, hot tubs, or whirlpools.
+What you probably don’t know however is that the word “jacuzzi” does not pertain to any type of water immersion vessel.
+“Jacuzzi” is a company that produces whirlpool tubs.